lordkugenheim/LKMVC/readme.md

 # LKMVC

-A simple PHP framework providing a MVC workflow that is suitable for app development or website development or both if you really want to.
+A simple PHP framework providing a MVC workflow that is suitable for api development or website development or both if you really want to.
 Includes database connector using PDO.

 ## Installation